rjrasse/rjrasse.github.io/README.md

 #### Integrative Perspective of the Biogeochemical Cycles
 > <div style="text-align: justify"> I am a chemist with pluridisciplinary skills, who holds a PhD in Chemistry (Earth Science), a Postgraduate Certificate in Ocean Observatories.
 My solid multidisciplinary background and skills allow me to have a wide understanding, and an exceptional integrative view regarding: (1) how several mechanisms concurrently drive the biogeochemical cycles of key elements in the main reservoirs of the planet (i.e. atmosphere, land, ocean and rivers), and (2) how such cycles are interconnected within (and between) the reservoirs and partially drive the Earth’s climate, and (3) identify key biogeochemical knowledge gaps and ultimately propose novel solutions to fill them by combining traditional and ground-breaking cross-disciplinary approaches particularly in the tropical oceans poorly oxygenated. </div>

-#### Main topic of interest
+#### General Topic of Research####
-> <div style="text-align: justify"> Investigating the biogeochemical cycles of carbon and nitrogen in tropical oxygen minimum zones (OMZs) and anoxic basins by merging conventional and ground-breaking approaches of quantification. </div>
+> <div style="text-align: justify"> Investigating the biogeochemical cycles of carbon and nitrogen in the main Earth’s reservoirs by combining conventional and revolutionary approaches of quantification. </div>

 ##### Career Goal
-> <div style="text-align: justify"> My main career ambition is contributing to unravel the key set of mechanisms that drive the biogeochemical cycles of carbon, oxygen, and nitrogen in the world OMZs to ultimately contribute to refine their mechanistic predictions. </div>
+> <div style="text-align: justify"> Contributing to unravel the key set of mechanisms that concurrently modulate the carbon, oxygen, and nitrogen cycles in OMZs and anoxic basins to ultimately contribute to refine their mechanistic predictions. </div>

 #### Multidisciplinary individual projects
  - Marie Sklodowska-Curie Fellowship.
 Key factors driving particulate organic matter fluxes and related dinitrogen losses in the main anoxic oxygen minimum zones of the world oceans (Noceanic).
 Award Period: 2019-2021. ***PI: R. Rasse***.
 France.